shutkanos/Db-Attribute/readme.md

 print(user.__dict__)
 # {'id': 1, '_any_db_data1': 531, '_any_db_data2': 'string'}
 ```
-Or set dump mod for individual attributes
+Or set dump mode for individual attributes

 ```python
 user = User(id=1, any_db_data1=531, any_db_data2='string')